The Bull on Bell Street

-For kids there’s a special menu with all the usuals, as well as a design your own pizza option and smaller portions of adult dishes also available.
+If you’re thinking of coming with the kids, it’s worth knowing that they’re well catered for here – there’s a special children’s menu with all the usuals, as well as a design your own pizza option and smaller portions of adult dishes also available.

 OUT & ABOUT

-The Bull is bang in the centre of Henley so it’s ideal for tourists, shoppers (plenty of groovy independents), cinema goers with the Regal is round the corner, or riverside walkers and their dogs (pooches are allowed in the conservatory).
-The River & Rowing museum is great for kids – currently it’s showing an exhibition of children’s illustrator Nick Sharratt – and you can also hire boats on the river.
+The Bull is bang in the centre of Henley so it’s ideal for tourists, shoppers (plenty of groovy independents – the gorgeous Fluidity fashion boutique is metres away), cinema goers with the Regal is round the corner, or riverside walkers and their dogs – pooch-lovers, your ‘children’ are allowed in the conservatory).
+The River & Rowing museum is great for kids, and is a 10 minute walk down the river, where you can also hire boats.

 THE MUDDY VERDICT

 Not for: If you’re looking for top-notch food and intimate dining then it’s probably not the place for you.
-Given its popularity I sense it would be hard to find a quiet moment here.
-Equally, although it passes the child-friendly test with ease, parents shouldn’t expect play areas or space to run around.
-And be aware that the weekends do get very busy.
+Equally, although it passes the child-friendly test with ease, parents shouldn’t expect play areas or space to run around – the courtyard is small and isn’t grassed.

-The damage: Average for Henley I’d say.
+The damage: Good value for Henley I’d say.
 Starters are around £7, mains, £14 and desserts £6.
-Children can have three courses for £7.95 and Sunday roast will cost you £17 for beef or £16 for pork.
-There are also plenty of cheaper options for lunch or a light snack.
-Three plates of tapas for £15 over the summer.
+Children can have three courses for £7.95 and Sunday roast will cost you £17 for beef or £16 for pork – that’s a veritable bargain when you think about gastropub prices.